hopeypants/cornerstone-lms-tools/INSTALLATION.md

 When you want to update the extension:

+1. **Export your current settings as a backup** (recommended):
+   - Open the extension popup
+   - Go to the Global tab → Settings section
+   - Click "Export Settings" to download your current configuration
+   - Keep this file as a backup in case you need to restore your settings
-1. Download the latest version from GitHub
+2. Download the latest version from GitHub
+3. Extract the new files in to the same location as your current files
-2. Go to the extensions page
+4. Go to the extensions page
-3. Click the refresh icon on the extension
+5. Click the refresh icon on the extension
-4. Or remove and reinstall the extension
+6. Or remove and reinstall the extension
+7. **Import your settings** (if needed):
+   - After updating, if your settings were lost, use "Import Settings" to restore from your backup file

 ## Support